Plum Tomato Tart Recipe

 While I dearly love garden fresh summer tomatoes when in season, plum tomatoes are available year-round.
 They're able to be easily found in most any local grocery store or market and provide the perfect topping for this tart.
 I enjoy serving this type of tomato tart for breakfast, brunch, tea parties, holiday appetizers and more.

-Fluted Tart Pan
+Make Tomato Tart in a Fluted Tart Pan

 As you can see in the pictures, I use a fluted tart pan with a removable bottom to bake this tart.
 I love the look it gives to the crust but, you can use any square, rectangular or round pan in a similar size.
 Keep in mind that refrigerated pie crusts, when brought to room temperature per the package instructions, are pliable and can be reshaped to fit any size pan.
 When doing so, if the crust tears a bit just pinch it back together and you'll be good to go.